-Don’t be like GM and get a domain name that can have alternative meanings.
+Don’t be like GM and get a domain name with alternative meanings.

 Here’s a list of domains you do NOT want to emulate.

-Get your mind out of the gutter if you think these stood for other names.
+If you think these stood for other names, you need to get your mind out of the gutter!
 This is why you must be careful in your selection.